Udalguri district

-Udalguri district (Pron:ˌʊdʌlˈgʊəri), also known as Odalguri, is a district in the Bodoland Territorial Region of the state of Assam in Northeastern India.
+Udalguri district (/ˌʊdʌlˈgʊəri/), also known as Odalguri, is a district in the Bodoland Territorial Region of the state of Assam in Northeastern India.
 Udalguri town is the headquarters of the district.

 Etymology

 The name Udalguri denotes a place surrounding the Udal tree (Udal, meaning a tree and Guri meaning surrounding area).
 Some authors are of the opinion that the name of the place became Udalguri as there was a hermitage of a sage named Uddalak Muni.
 Yet, another source mentions that the word has origins in the Boro language.
 From the Bodo words ordla and gundri, the name became Ordlagundri > Ordlagundi > Odalguri > Ugalguri.
 Bodo people still pronounce the name as Odalguri.
 In the Bodo language, ordla means wide and spacious, and gundri means powdered object.

 History

 Duars

 Udalguri district falls under Darrang Duars which includes the region between the Bornadi River and Dhansiri River.
 The Duar that falls under the Udalguri district are the Buriguma Dooar and Killing Dooars.